probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 test set.

-For each of the report's default predictive metrics (timing metrics are excluded), a metric votes when the report is **not significantly better** than the baseline.
-A score is considered significantly better only when its gap to the baseline exceeds ``max(0.01, 0.05 * |baseline|)``.
+For each of the report's default predictive metrics (timing metrics are excluded), a metric votes when the baseline is **significantly better** than the report.
+A baseline score is considered significantly better only when its gap to the report exceeds an adaptive threshold, ``max(0.01, 0.05 * |report score|)``, scaled up by a tolerance factor (up to ``2x``) when the report's fit and predict times are close to the baseline's — a sign that it wraps a similar (or identical) underlying algorithm, for which a slightly lower test score is expected noise rather than a real regression.

 This check always reports the baseline's performance on the test set.
-When a **strict majority** of comparable metrics vote, the tip warns that the model is not significantly better than the baseline; otherwise it reports the baseline's scores for reference, so you can see how much better the model performs.
+When a **strict majority** of comparable metrics vote, the tip warns that the model is significantly worse than the baseline; otherwise it reports the baseline's scores for reference, along with the number of metrics on which the model is significantly better, so you can see how much better the model performs.

 Why it matters
 ^^^^^^^^^^^^^^